-See the Ireland Travel Guide for lots of information on Ireland!
+See my Ireland Travel Guide for lots of information on visiting Ireland!

 University Of Limerick (UL)

-The University of Limerick (UL) is the largest of the 3.
+The University of Limerick (UL) is the largest of the three located in Limerick.
 The University of Limerick was founded in 1972.
 Sinn Fein leader Mary Lou McDonald graduated from there also.
 It’s situated near the river Shannon on 340 acres of land.
 It’s quite an awesome place to study.

 Limerick Institute of Technology (LIT)

-Limericks (LIT) is where most trade apprentices do their theory work on-campus training.
-Electricians, carpenters, mechanics and plumbers and many more trades go to learn they’re skills.
+Limerick (LIT) is where most trade apprentices do their theory work on-campus as part of there apprenticeship training.
+Electricians, carpenters, mechanics and plumbers and many more trades go to learn they’re skills at LIT.
 It’s a smaller college than the University of Limerick.
 The college hosts many science-based courses too.
 There are regular buses running to LIT.
-There’s also parking on-site too.
+There’s also plenty of parking on-site too.

 Mary Immaculate College

 The University of Limerick has many buildings.
 Some with interesting sculptures monuments and some water features too.
 You could spend a day just walking around the grounds it’s delightful.
 It has a super running track also.
 LIT is going to extend its campus due to demand.
-This is a modern building, but not as big as UL.
+This expansion is going to bring up the student capacity for LIT.

 Travelling around Ireland